 3. Cayucos, where cowboys become surfers

 Unwind and regroup at unhurried Cayucos State Beach, where you can soak in the sun at your own pace, whether laid out on the sand, discovering tide pools or meandering about this country town's quaint antique and artist shops.
 Drop a line off the historic Cayucos Pier (no license required), or rent a kayak and become one with the horizon (careful, not too far!).
+Breakfast in Cayucos knows no bounds with waffles, smoothies, and blue corn waffles at Hidden Kitchen.
 Stroll for long walks on the beach with fido are totally encouraged—beachcombing and window shopping along the main drag which looks like a wild wild west movie set.
 Don't forget to stop into Brown Butter Cookie Co. for a sea-salt flecked snack (this also counts as self-care).
-Breakfast in Cayucos knows no bounds with a Hidden Kitchen location and craft coffee at the Cass House's Bijou Bakery.
 Note: Estero Bluffs Beach, located along Highway 1 between Cayucos and Cambria, also offers a scenic bluff for birdwatching and reflection.
 Several beaches skirt the trail below, including a serene sandy cove where Villa Creek trickles out to sea.
 See?
 You're feeling more chill already.

 4. San Simeon sight-seers paradise